mattgolub/fixed-point-finder/README.md

 # FixedPointFinder - A Tensorflow toolbox for finding fixed points and linearized dynamics in recurrent neural networks

-This code finds and analyzes the fixed points of recurrent neural networks that have been built using Tensorflow.
+Finds and analyzes the fixed points of recurrent neural networks that have been built using Tensorflow.
 The approach follows that outlined in Sussillo and Barak, "Opening the Black Box: Low-Dimensional Dynamics in High-Dimensional Recurrent Neural Networks", Neural Computation 2013 ([link](https://doi.org/10.1162/NECO_a_00409)).

 Written using Python 2.7.12.